andre96ac/Inde-ts-models-generator/README.md

 ## Installation
 <hr>

-If you want to use function directly in your code, you can install the package locally
+If you want to use the functions  in your code, you can install the package locally

 ```bash
     npm i --save inde-ts-models-generator
 ```

-If you want to use it direcly from terminal, install it globally istead
+If you want to use the script direcly from terminal, install it globally istead

 ```bash
     npm i -g inde-ts-models-generator